chromium/chromium/docs/telemetry_extension/README.md

 able to set the root CA. Just select the `Authorities` tab and click `Import`.
 Select the generated `CA.pem` file and click open.
 Now your Chrome instance and testing environment trust each other.

+[//]: <> (This section is part of the API terms of use, internal version is)
+[//]: <> (here go/telemetry-extension-tos.
+DO NOT EDIT unless changes in source)
+# Restrictions on Data Use

+Due to the powerful nature of this API there are limits on how the data can be
+utilized:

+1. This API can only be used to receive telemetry data and diagnostic information from ChromeOS-based devices to provide Customer Support Services.

+2. This API will only be used, access or otherwise process personal data or device identifiers at the Customer’s express direction in each instance.

+3. Company will not access the ChromeOS API on an ongoing basis, or at recurring intervals, without express direction by the Customer.

+4. Company will not store (on device or server), or use for geolocation purposes, the device SSID or BSSID.

+5. Company will not use data obtained through the API for marketing purposes.

+6. Company will provide and adhere to a privacy policy that clearly and accurately describes to Customers what data is collected and how the data is used and shared.

 # Further reads